 group must allow you to lead.
 Otherwise, you become a dictator and not a leader.
 You wind up developing followers who add little to the operation.
 You wind up developing unthinking employees and making yourself a bottleneck in the organization.
 In the end, you will not be able to lead unless those whom you would lead are willing to let you do so.
 And it’s good to recall that just like in a bottle of fine wine, the bottleneck is ALWAYS at the top!

 One must earn leadership, then, rather than being appointed to it.
-The training, experience, development and self-awareness are all geared toward earning the right to lead.
+The training, experience, development, and self-awareness are all geared toward earning the right to lead.
 Living the qualities that people look for in their leaders is a requirement.
-So things such as consistency, integrity, transparency, fairness, vision and many other attributes are the visible signs that folks look for in their leaders.
-Positional authority will get you to first base, but that’s about it.
+So, things such as consistency, integrity, transparency, fairness, vision, and many other attributes are the visible signs that folks look for in their leaders.
+The positional authority will get you to first base, but that’s about it.

-The executives with whom I work on leadership topics are all very self-aware; otherwise, they would not seek out a coach.
+The executives I work with on leadership topics are all very self-aware; otherwise, they would not seek a coach.
 Most get that leadership is hard work rather than discovering a secret.
 They also are keenly interested in how to earn the right to lead their team.
-That of course begs the questions for you: What are you doing to earn the right to lead?
-Are you self-aware enough to know your limits, strengths and values?
+That, of course, begs the questions for you: What are you doing to earn the right to lead?
+Are you self-aware enough to know your limits, strengths, and values?

 [Lightly edited in 9/2020 for our new website.]